Once-logged coastal land set to be sold to save redwoods | Science-Environment

 A conservation group plans to purchase a scenic stretch of the Lost Coast in remote Northern California to save it from logging and preserve it for public use.

-Save the Redwoods League planned to announce Thursday that it's agreed to purchase the historic DeVilbiss Ranch timberlands for $37 million if it can raise the money by the end of the year.
+Save the Redwoods League planned to announce Thursday that it's agreed to purchase the historic DeVilbiss Ranch timberlands for USD 37 million if it can raise the money by the end of the year.

+Two creeks harbour coho salmon and steelhead trout.
+Coastal prairies, meadows and woods are home to Roosevelt elk, deer, and mountain lions.
+Endangered species such as the northern spotted owl, marbled murrelet and Pacific fisher also live there.

+Some old-growth redwoods remain on the ridgeline where strong winds snarled their tops, making them less valuable as lumber and sparing them the saw blade.

-The property 155 miles (250 kilometers) north of San Francisco is the largest privately owned section of California coastline in the the redwood range that runs from Oregon to Big Sur, Hodder said.
+The property 155 miles (250 km) north of San Francisco is the largest privately owned section of California coastline in the redwood range that runs from Oregon to Big Sur, Hodder said.

-It's being sold by Soper Co., a 160-year-old family owned logging company that's getting out of the industry,.

 Soper is selling off its land because it's gotten harder to make a profit in the timber industry because of environmental restrictions and consolidation of other operations, Starck said.
 Like other multi-generational family businesses, it also faced different interests from a growing number of heirs.

 “If there are only islands of timber company land, which are younger and hotter and more prone to fire, they don't create these wildlife corridors,” Evenson said.
 “This kind of purchase could have very good consequences for a lot of species that will seek out this terrain that humans can't get to very easily.”
-So far, $10 million has been committed toward the purchase, but the league is also trying to raise an additional $6.5 million needed to manage and protect the property.
-The total $43.4 million it is raising is the most it has sought in such a short time period.
+So far, USD 10 million has been committed toward the purchase, but the league is also trying to raise an additional USD 6.5 million needed to manage and protect the property.
+The total USD 43.4 million it is raising is the most it has sought in such a short time period.

 It is launching a digital fundraising effort Friday and will consider getting low interest financing or using reserves if it falls short of its goal.